Skip to Content

 Habitat and Geographic Distribution

-You’ll find coral snakes, king snakes, and milk snakes living in very different spots, but sometimes their ranges overlap.
+You’ll find coral snakes, king snakes, and milk snakes in various habitats, including forests, deserts, and rocky areas.

 Preferred Ecosystems and Environments

-Coral snakes stick to forest habitats and humid woodlands, while milk snakes roam rocky outcrops and temperate zones, sometimes hanging near people.
+You’ll find coral snakes in forest habitats and humid woodlands, while milk snakes prefer rocky terrain and temperate zones.

 Range Overlap and Sympatric Populations